open-telemetry/opamp-spec/specification.md

 corresponding certificate chain that validates back to the payload trust anchor.

-The payload trust anchor is NEVER pushed by the Server.
+The payload trust anchor is NEVER sent from the Server to the Agent.
 In particular, no field of any `ServerToAgent` message — including [`OpAMPConnectionSettings`](#opampconnectionsettings) — may be used to update or replace the Agent's payload trust anchor.
 This is a deliberate